appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/mysql-plugin-errors.md

 Error was received while reading the incoming data.
 The connection will be closed.
 ```

-This error message indicates that the [MySQL](../../../connect-data/reference/querying-mysql.md) server that you are trying to connect to does not support SSL.
-This error can be resolved by editing the SSL field in the [datasource ](../../../connect-data/reference/)configuration form and setting it to `Disabled`.
+This error message indicates that the database server that you are trying to connect to does not support SSL.
+This error can be resolved by editing the SSL field in the datasource and setting it to `Disabled`.